Apewona/Hidden-Markov_v2/README.md

 This project demonstrates the implementation and training of a **Hidden Markov Model (HMM)** for recognizing hidden states in stock market data, particularly using **yfinance** for fetching historical stock data.
 The model aims to classify stock market regimes (e.g., bull or bear markets) based on historical stock prices and indicators.

+## Disclaimer

+**This program is extremely experimental.
+Use it at your own risk!** The accuracy of the predictions is not guaranteed, and the model is intended for research and educational purposes only.
+It is not suitable for making financial decisions.

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Dependencies](#dependencies)